aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

-If the KeySchema of the table, or the KeySchema of one of the associated global or local indexes, have an AttributeName equal to the name of a configured beacon, the AttributeName must be replaced by the internal beacon name (i.e. NAME replaced by aws_dbe_b_NAME) and the AttributeType MUST be changed to string.
+If the KeySchema of the table, or the KeySchema of one of the associated global or local indexes, have an AttributeName equal to the name of a configured beacon, the AttributeName MUST be replaced by the internal beacon name (i.e. NAME replaced by aws_dbe_b_NAME) and the AttributeType MUST be changed to string.

 The same name changes MUST be made to the AttributeDefinitions.